Inside The Lab

 Organizations typically nominate leaders who:

-The Lab is not intended for performance remediation or disciplinary situations.
+The Lab is not intended for performance remediation or disciplinary action.
 Selection guidance is provided to help organizations identify leaders for whom this engagement will be most effective.
 This approach protects the quality of the coaching experience and ensures the Lab is positioned as developmental, not corrective.

 If you’re responsible for leadership outcomes, or you are a leader carrying more than you should, let’s strengthen capacity before something breaks.